 AICR’s Health-e-Recipe for Ginger Snaps are crisp outside and soft inside, using less fat as well as some whole-wheat flour to make them better for your healthy, plus cinnamon and a dash of black pepper for extra zing.
 At 75 calories and only 3 grams of fat per cookie, they’re less unhealthy than some other holiday treats and one or two will satisfy the gingerbread fan in you.

 If you like crisper cookies, use a non-dairy stick shortening that is a blend of oils.
 Or, for a softer texture, use a soft tub spread instead for cookies that have a crisp outer layer then turn chewy overnight.
 The softer cookies’ batter can be dropped from a spoon onto your baking sheet.

-For more delicious healthy recipes, visit AICR’s Test Kitchen.
-Click here to subscribe to our weekly Health-e-Recipes.
+For more cancer-preventive recipes, visit our Healthy Recipes.
+Subscribe to our weekly Health-e-Recipes.

 For more yummy AICR recipes using ginger, try Carrot Soup with Orange and Ginger, Ginger Carrot Salad with Cranberries and Asian Chicken with Honey and Ginger.